Euler characteristics of Brill-Noether varieties: Limit linear series on an elliptic chain

-\begin{corollary} In the setup of Section~\ref{sec:flag-richardson}, suppose $S=\Spec k$ is a point, i.e.,~we have the data of a $d$-dimensional vector space $V$, two complete flags $\{P^i\}$ and $\{Q^i\}$ that are either transverse or almost transverse (Definition~\ref{def:transverse}), and sequences of sets $A_\bullet$ and $B_\bullet$ of sizes $0 = i_0 < \cdots < i_s = d$.
-Then every irreducible component of the variety $\Rab$ has dimension equal to its expected dimension

-(Recall that $F(i_0,\ldots,i_s)$ denotes the variety of flags in $V$ consisting of subspaces of dimension $i_0,\ldots,i_s$.) \end{corollary} In fact, $\Rab$ turns out to be irreducible, as shown in Section~\ref{sec:flag-richardson}.

-\begin{proof}[Proof of Corollary~\ref{cor:how-it-all-shakes-out}] We need only prove that $\dim \Rab$ has at most its expected dimension.
-In the dimension expression in Lemma~\ref{lemma:dimY}, note that the first term is $\binom{d}{2} = \dim F(0,\ldots,d)$ if $\{P^i\}$ and $\{Q^i\}$ are transverse, and is $\binom{d}{2}-1$ if instead they are almost transverse.
-The second and third terms are equal to $\on{inv}(A_\bullet)$ and $\on{inv}(B_\bullet)$, respectively.
-The final correction term is nonnegative, as was noted in Remark~\ref{rem:A2-explanation}.
-This already proves the desired upper bound on dimension in the transverse case.

-In the almost transverse case, Lemma~\ref{lemma:dimY-ATCS} applies, establishing that the correction term has magnitude at least 1, so expected dimensionality again follows.
-The reason that the condition~\eqref{eq:it's-coherence} of Lemma~\ref{lemma:dimY-ATCS} is satisfied is that if $\Rab$ is nonempty, then $A_\bullet,B_\bullet$ are necessarily coherent (Observation~\ref{obs:nec-condition}); and coherence as formulated in Observation~\ref{obs:surj} is equivalent to condition~\eqref{eq:it's-coherence}. \end{proof}

 {\bf Acknowledgments.} This work was influenced by conversations with a number of people, to whom we are grateful.
 We thank Greta Panova for suggesting to us that we look into set-valued tableaux.
 Thanks to the American Institute of Mathematics and to Brian Osserman and Ravi Vakil, organizers of the AIM workshop on degenerations in algebraic geometry.
 Ravi Vakil helped us crystallize the idea of the main theorem at that workshop.
 Thanks are also due to Brian Osserman for providing numerous useful references.
 We thank Montserrat Teixidor i Bigas for introducing us to some aspects of this topic and for conversations in the early stages of our work.
-We also thank Vic Reiner, Bridget Tenner and Alexander Yong for generously answering questions over email about their work \cite{reiner-tenner-yong}, which eventually inspired Section~\ref{sec:comb} of this paper.
-MC was supported by an NSA Young Investigators Grant.
+MC was supported by an NSA Young Investigators Grant, NSF DMS-1701924, and a Sloan Research Fellowship.